milanaryal/milanaryal.github.io/_posts/2020-06-16-deploying-and-hosting-with-gitlab-pages.md

 ---
-title: "Deploying and Hosting static website on GitLab with GitLab Pages"
+title: "Deploying and hosting static sites with GitLab Pages"
 date: 2020-06-16T14:00:00+05:45
-last_modified_at: 2020-06-18T11:50:00+05:45
+last_modified_at: 2020-06-18T14:00:00+05:45
-excerpt: "Learn how to deploy and host your modern static website on GitLab.com with GitLab Pages for free."
+excerpt: "Learn how to deploy and host your modern static websites on GitLab.com with GitLab Pages for free."
 redirect_from: "/hosting-on-gitlab-with-gitlab-pages/"
 ---

-[GitLab](https://gitlab.com/){:rel="nofollow"} makes it incredibly easy to build, deploy, and host your modern static website via their free GitLab Pages service, which provides native support for [numerous Static Site Generators (SSG)](https://gitlab.com/pages){:rel="nofollow"}, such as Gatsby, Next.js, Nuxt, Jekyll, Hugo, Hexo, Middleman and Pelican.
+[GitLab](https://gitlab.com/){:rel="nofollow"} makes it incredibly easy to build, deploy, and host your modern static websites via their free GitLab Pages service, which provides native support for [numerous Static Site Generators (SSG)](https://gitlab.com/pages){:rel="nofollow"}, such as Gatsby, Next.js, Nuxt, Jekyll, Hugo, Hexo, Middleman and Pelican.

 ### Assumptions